Updates, commentary, training and advice on immigration and asylum law

 Appeal

 His appeal was allowed by the First-tier Tribunal on human rights grounds on 16 June 2022.
-At the hearing, counsel for Mr Manyo raised the of whether the Home Secretary had applied the correct deportation regime, arguing that the decision should have been made under the EEA Regulations 2016 instead of the Immigration Act 1971 and the UK Borders Act 2007.
+At the hearing, counsel for Mr Manyo raised the issue of whether the Home Secretary had applied the correct deportation regime, arguing that the decision should have been made under the EEA Regulations 2016 instead of the Immigration Act 1971 and the UK Borders Act 2007.

 The First-tier Tribunal concluded that the EEA Regulations 2016 did apply, saying: